La Trobe University: Controversies

 On 16 March 2016, ABC news reported that a Liberal Nationals MP, George Christensen, had used parliamentary privilege to accuse the Safe Schools program of being linked to a "paedophilia advocate", referring to a professor, Gary Dowsett, and a report he published in 1982.
 A spokesman for La Trobe University stated: "We are appalled that a respected academic has been attacked using parliamentary privilege.
 This is a blatant attempt to distract attention from the independent endorsement of the highly effective Safe Schools program.
 We stand by the important work of Professor Dowsett and his team."

 In May 2016, the Victorian Government reignited its feud with Canberra over the controversial Safe Schools program, announcing it will publicly provide material about sexual diversity that had been deleted from the federal government's website, and an additional $300,000 a year to deliver the program in full.

 A children's story book, promoted by the Safe Schools Coalition, released in January 2016 and titled The Gender Fairy, explains transgender issues for children as young as four.
 Ward compiled the accompanying notes for teachers and parents.

 Ward was suspended in June 2016 over comments she made about the Australian flag in a Facebook post, amid concerns her comments had the potential to inflame opinion about the Safe Schools program.
 The suspension was soon lifted, along with a statement: "La Trobe said it was not in the university's best interest to pursue the matter, but that it followed the proper procedures to suspend Ms Ward."

 Sexual assault and abuse

 In 2017 La Trobe was reported as the worst university in Victoria for sexual harassment according to the Australian Human Rights Commission's national survey on campus abuse.
 Of the 947 La Trobe students surveyed, 30% stated they had been sexually harassed at university.
 Under a previous 2016 FOI request, the university had stated there were only 7 officially reported cases of sexual assault, harassment or misconduct on campus, resulting in no expulsions and no suspensions over the previous five years.

+Bendigo Writers Festival

+La Trobe University is a major sponsor of the annual Bendigo Writers Festival, and attracted controversy in 2025 after a consortium of Jewish academics wrote to the university with concerns over an event on that year's festival program.
+This event featured a panel with Palestinian Australian writer Randa Abdel-Fattah, and the university allegedly pressured the festival organiser, the City of Greater Bendigo Council, to insist it impose a code of conduct, including a contested Universities Australia definition of antisemitism, on festival participants.
+Amid widespread criticism and concerns over freedom of speech, the resulting Bendigo Writers Festival boycott saw more than 50 writers and hosts withdrawing from the festival, and its opening night gala and closing ceremony were cancelled.